How do I know if my Roomba is charging? (Light Turns Off)

 Step 3: Check and replace the battery

-If none of the mentioned-above steps works and your vacuum is still not charging, chances are that your Roomba’s battery is damaged or has reached the end of its life.
+If none of the above-mentioned steps works and your vacuum is still not charging, chances are that your Roomba’s battery is damaged or has reached the end of its life.

 Roomba’s battery usually has a lifespan of around 2-3 years.